thancock20/computer-science-and-web-development/courses/code-html-css/notes.md

 <header>...</header>
 ```

 **Navigation**: Identifies a section of major navigational links on a page.
-Should be reserved for primary navigation secions only.
+Should be reserved for primary navigation sections only.

 ```html
 <nav>...</nav>
 ```

-**Article**: Identifies a secion of independent, self-contained content that may be independently distributed or reused. e.g. blog posts, newspaper articles, user-submitted content, and the like.
+**Article**: Identifies a section of independent, self-contained content that may be independently distributed or reused. e.g. blog posts, newspaper articles, user-submitted content, and the like.

 ```html
 <article>...</article>